lukas-frystak-sonarsource/sonarqube-server-guides/database/db-copy-plan.md

 After the test migration:
 1. **Update SonarQube Server configuration**: Configure SonarQube Server to connect to the new target database
-2. **Clear Elasticsearch data**: Remove the contents of the Elasticsearch directory as described in [Forcing an Elasticsearch reindex](https://docs.sonarsource.com/sonarqube-server/server-update-and-maintenance/maintenance/reindexing#forcing-es-reindex)
-3. **Start SonarQube Server** connected to the new database
+2. **Start SonarQube Server** connected to the new database
-4. **Verify functionality**: Test key features and user workflows
+3. **Verify functionality**: Test key features and user workflows
-5. **Data integrity checks**: Validate that all projects, users, and analysis data are present
-6. **Performance testing**: Compare performance against baseline metrics
+4. **Performance testing**: Compare performance against baseline metrics
-7. **Document findings**: Record any issues, performance changes, and process improvements
+5. **Document findings**: Record any issues, performance changes, and process improvements

 ## Phase 2: Production Migration